Free Real Estate WordPress Theme with property management, slideshow, contact form – Realty

 The page size is limited to 9 listings, and will paginate if there’s more.
 The order is reverse chronological, and the filter is “AND” as supposed to “OR”.
 Meaning, if you select an area + AND + price – it requires both to be true.

 In conclusion, Realty is definitely a good start for your real estate website.
 Try it out and leave your comments below.
 The best part of it is – it’s totally free.
 You can download the theme from this link.
-View the demo or view this series of posts for even more documentation.
+View this series of posts for even more documentation.